Our structure and policies

 Parents should not post malicious or fictitious comments on social networking sites about any member of the school community.

-The Headteacher, Miss Lindsay is the Lead child protection at Bishopstone, Mr Anley and Miss Pearson have both completed the training to be the Deputy.
-The Governor for Child Protection is Mrs May.
+The Headteacher, Miss Lindsay is the Designated Safeguarding Lead at Bishopstone, Miss Pearson and Mrs Morris are Deputy Safeguarding.
+The Governor for Safeguarding is Sally Pocock.

 If as a staff why are concerned over the way a safeguarding referral is being dealt with then we will follow the Swindon Borough Council Escalation Policy, this can be found on the Swindon Local Safeguarding Children Board website (LSCB).
 Click here.

-We take the security of our children very seriously.
+We take the security of our children very seriously at all times.